rashad-07/mpv-subfinder/README.md

 ## Verify your setup

-Run this in a terminal to check Python, API keys, optional packages, ffmpeg, and sync tools all at once:
+Run this in a terminal to check , API keys, optional packages, ffmpeg, and sync tools all at once:

 ```
-python subfinder.py --test
+ subfinder.py --test
 ```

 ---